dobladov/geomask/README.md

 This extension **never asks for your real location**

-Some services use your IP address to determine location, this extension does not change that.
+> [!WARNING] Some services use your IP address to determine location, this extension does not change that.
 It only spoofs the geolocation data provided by the browser's Geolocation API.

 ### Features

 - Set custom latitude and longitude
-- Randomize location within a specified accuracy range
+- Randomize location within a specified distance
 - Search for locations by name using Nominatim
 - Interactive map to select location